cldwalker/boson/README.md

   default options and commands shared across executables.
 See the extending section below.
-* allows default help and command help to be overridden/extended by subclassing Runner.display_default_usage and Runner.display_help respectively.
+* allows default help and command help to be overridden/extended by subclassing Runner.display_help and Runner.display_command_help respectively.
 * provides an optional custom rc file for your executable.
 Simply set ENV['BOSONRC'] to a path i.e. ~/.myprogramrc.
 This rc file loads before any command processing is done, allowing for users to extend your executable